benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncSignature>nX_simple_geoms(networkX_graph)</FuncSignature>

 Generates straight-line geometries for each edge based on the the `x` and `y` coordinates of the adjacent nodes.
 The edge geometry will be stored to the edge `geom` attribute.
-The [nX_auto_edge_params](#nx-auto-edge-params) method can then be used to auto-generate edge `length` and `impedance` attributes.
+The [nX_auto_edge_params](#nx-auto-edge-params) function can then be used to auto-generate edge `length` and `impedance` attributes.

 <FuncHeading>Parameters</FuncHeading>